 - Add the sliced onion into the skillet, close the lid, and let the stew cook for another 20 minutes.

-- Serve warm over steamed rice.
+- Serve warm with a lot of jasmine rice.